Harley-Davidson Fat Boy: History and development

 The 2018 Softail frame has a modified swingarm with a Showa rear monoshock suspension mounted beneath the seat, replacing earlier twin shocks.
 So as to provide a more comfortable and better controlled ride with improved handling, the front forks contain a Showa "Dual Bending Valve" (SDBV), a cartridge simulator using two valves to control compression and rebound damping, giving linear damping characteristics proportional to fork stroke speed.
 Harley-Davidson claims the 2018 chassis is stiffer and lighter than earlier Softail and Dyna platforms.
 Further upgrades include an LED headlight and 18-inch "Lakester" rims, with wider 160mm front and 240mm rear tires.

 For 2020, the Fat Boy is only available with the Milwaukee-Eight 114 engine.
 Harley-Davidson also produced a 30th Anniversary edition for 2020.

+For 2025, the Fat Boy received an upgraded powertrain with the Milwaukee-Eight 117 engine, a reworked rear suspension, driver safety enhancements, and appearance updates including new wheels.
+A limited serialized run of 1990 35th anniversary Fat Boy Grey Ghost was released as part of the Icons collection with model code FLSTFI.
+The Grey Ghost pays homage to the original 1990 model with various cosmetic enhancements, including a round air intake, yellow rockers, tank concho, and an exclusive “Reflection” color scheme.

 It is one of Harley-Davidson's best selling models and has appeared prominently in a number of TV shows and movies.
 The Fat Boy earned a place in American pop culture after appearances in the movie Terminator 2: Judgment Day.
 One of the motorcycles used in Terminator 2 is displayed at the Harley-Davidson Museum.
 It appeared again in Terminator Genisys.